Spatchcock Turkey

 1. Prep.
 Preheat the oven to 425˚F. In a large roasting pan, add the carrots, celery, onions, garlic, and fresh herbs; drizzle with olive oil and stir to combine.
 Add the bay leaves and pour over the chicken stock.
 Set aside.

 2. Prepare the Turkey.
-Spatchcock the turkey, and then brush the turkey with the melted butter.
+Spatchcock the turkey, pat it dry with paper towels, and then brush the turkey with the melted butter.
 Season with salt and pepper, tuck in the wings, and arrange the bacon slices all across the top of the turkey.
-Place the turkey in the roasting pan over the veggies.
+Place the turkey in the roasting pan over the veggies – I do not use a wire rack for this part.
 Take the cubes of butter and scatter them over the top of the turkey.

 3. Roast the Turkey.
 Roast until golden brown for about 1-1/4 to 1-1/2 hours, basting with the cooking liquid every 20 to 30 minutes, until done.
-Use an Instant Read Thermometer to check for doneness.
-Turkey is cooked when the internal temperature at the thigh registers at 165˚F.
+Cooking time will depend on the size of the turkey.
+For accuracy, use an Instant-Read Thermometer in the thickest part of the thigh to check for doneness.
+Turkey is cooked when the internal temperature registers at 165˚F.

 4. Rest the Turkey.
-Remove the roasting pan from the oven and transfer the turkey to a cutting board.
-Cover the turkey loosely with foil and let it rest for 30 minutes before cutting.
-Transfer the roasted vegetables to a serving plate, and save the juices.
+Remove the roasting pan from the oven and transfer the butterflied turkey to a cutting board.
+Cover the turkey loosely with aluminum foil and let it rest for 30 minutes before cutting.
+Transfer the roasted vegetables to a serving plate, and save the pan juices.

 How To Make The Gravy